Early Failure Detection in Autonomous Surgical Soft-Tissue Manipulation via Uncertainty Quantification: Physical Experimental Setup

 \section{Physical Experimental Setup}

 We train a deep ensemble DeformerNet consisting of five models.
-We use the source code and training and testing datasets provided by Thach et al.~\cite{thach2023deformernet}, consisting of 11,566 training and 1,285 test examples of manipulations of a deformable box object.
-Following prior work~\cite{lee2015m,lakshminarayanan2017simple,fort2019deep}, each ensemble component model was trained using the same training dataset with different random weight initializations.
-Using the same training and testing datasets as described for the deep ensemble, we train a Monte Carlo dropout version of the DeformerNet model with dropout added to the last layer at varying levels of dropout percentage: 25\%, 50\%, and 75\%.
+We use the source code and training and testing datasets provided by Thach et al.~\citep{thach2023deformernet}, consisting of 11,566 training and 1,285 test examples of manipulations of a deformable box object.
+Following prior work~\citep{lee2015m,lakshminarayanan2017simple,fort2019deep}, each ensemble component model was trained using the same training dataset with different random weight initializations.
+We train a Monte Carlo dropout version of the DeformerNet model with dropout added to the last layer at varying levels of dropout percentage: 25\%, 50\%, and 75\%.
 We collect 100 samples from the model to construct the predictive distributions.

 The deep ensemble and the Monte Carlo dropout models are implemented using a zero-shot sim2real framework.
 Trained entirely on a simulated box-shaped deformable object, the system is tasked with manipulating both ex vivo chicken and bovine tissue of varying geometries.
 To generate goal shapes for evaluation purposes only, using ex vivo tissue we teleoperated the robot to manually manipulate the tissue to a desired goal geometry.
 We then reset the system and task the models with manipulating the tissue to the same desired geometry (with no knowledge of how the shape was generated).
 We use an Intel Realsense D405 camera for tracking point cloud representations of the tissue geometry both in goal generation for evaluation and during method execution.
 We track the model variance as it manipulates the tissue toward the goal shape and measure task success as whether the model converges to the desired geometry.
 We define a method termination criteria as when $\lVert\hat{\boldsymbol{p}}\rVert < 0.001$.
 At this point, the method has effectively stopped moving the robot's end effector.
 We then compare the resulting tissue geometry with the desired geometry to test for task success.
 Figure~1 shows an image of the experimental setup.
 We use the patient-side dVRK manipulator(s) to manipulate the tissue both autonomously and by teleoperation.